Harivansh Narayan Singh

-Harivansh Narayan Singh (born 30 June 1956) is an Indian journalist and politician serving as 13th Deputy Chairperson of the Rajya Sabha, the upper house of the Indian Parliament.
-He is an MP in the Rajya Sabha representing the state of Bihar.
+Harivansh Narayan Singh (born 30 June 1956), known mononymously as Harivansh, is an Indian journalist and politician serving as the 13th Deputy Chairperson of the Rajya Sabha, the upper house of the Indian Parliament.
+In addition to that he also serves as MP as a nominated member appointed by the President of India, representing the field of Journalism.
+He earlier served as MP for Bihar during two different terms from 2014 to 2026.

+Harivansh became the first nominated member of the Rajya Sabha to be elected as Deputy Chairperson.
+In 2026, he was re-elected for a third term, becoming the first person since Najma Heptulla (who last achieved this in 2004) to do so, and also the first individual not affiliated with the Indian National Congress to be re-elected to the post for a third time.

 Early life

-He was born at Ballia (Easteren UP).
+Harivansh was born in Rajput family in Sitab Diara, the same village of Jayaprakash Narayan in Ballia district of Uttar Pradesh.
 He did his graduation and post-graduation in Economics from Banaras Hindu University and also holds a Diploma in Journalism.
 He resides at Ranchi.

 Journalistic career

 He has worked in several different media publications through his career, starting with The Times of India.
 He served as an additional media advisor to former Prime Minister Chandra Shekhar.
 He joined the then obscure and nearly dead Hindi publication Prabhat Khabar in 1989, and scaled it to become one of the top newspapers in India, in terms of circulation.
 The newspaper was known for investigating many high-profile stories, including the Fodder scam.